-a.
-The SHA contracting officer shall require that any class of laborers or mechanics employed under the contract, which is not listed in the wage determination, shall be classified in conformance with the wage determination.

-b.
-The contracting officer shall approve an additional classification, wage rate and fringe benefits only when the following criteria have been met:

-(1) the work to be performed by the additional classification requested is not performed by a classification in the wage determination;

-(2) the additional classification is utilized in the area by the construction industry;

-(3) the proposed wage rate, including any bona fide fringe benefits, bears a reasonable relationship to the wage rates contained in the wage determination; and c.
+- a.
+The SHA contracting officer shall require that any class of laborers or mechanics employed under the contract, which is not listed in the wage determination, shall be classified in conformance with the wage determination. - b.
+The contracting officer shall approve an additional classification, wage rate and fringe benefits only when the following criteria have been met: - (1) the work to be performed by the additional classification requested is not performed by a classification in the wage determination; - (2) the additional classification is utilized in the area by the construction industry; - (3) the proposed wage rate, including any bona fide fringe benefits, bears a reasonable relationship to the wage rates contained in the wage determination; and - (4) with respect to helpers, when such a classification prevails in the area in which the work is performed. - c.
 If the contractor or subcontractors, as appropriate, the laborers and mechanics (if known) to be employed in the additional classification or their representatives, and the contracting officer agree on the classification and wage rate (including the amount designated for fringe benefits where appropriate), a report of the action taken shall be sent by the contracting officer to the DOL, Administrator of the Wage and Hour Division, Employment Standards Administration, Washington, D.C.
 20210.
 The Wage and Hour Administrator, or an authorized representative, will approve, modify, or disapprove every additional classification action within 30 days of receipt and so advise the contracting officer or will notify the contracting officer within the 30-day period that additional time is necessary.